 All There in the Manual: Fouranimatedpromotionalshorts were released which gives some back-story to each of the four worlds Babydoll's action fantasies take place in, such as the three samurai golems being in service to a lord that travels the world, slaughtering civilizations and absorbing magical artifacts to gain power.
 The castle that is under siege is home to an orc dragon cult, the robots in the train blow up the city to free themselves from its oppression.

 Alternate Character Interpretation: In-universe: Babydoll views the High Roller—the lobotomy specialist—as an evil, slimy, threatening man, but in reality he's extremely reluctant about his job, viewing lobotomy as flawed and inefficient, especially since his latest patient wasn't in need of a lobotomy at all.
 The rest of the orderlies are much the same—they're depicted as passively malicious and threatening from what we see of them in the hallucinations, but after the lobotomy, they've had enough of Blue and stop him from raping Babydoll.
 In addition, the asylum's psychologist, Dr. Gorski, notes that she tried to reach out to Babydoll in reality but Babydoll didn't respond, whereas in the hallucinations, Babydoll takes her lessons to heart.
-In addition, Gorski is intimidating when introduced in the fantasy world, but isn't anything like that in reality.
+Gorski is intimidating when introduced in the fantasy world, but isn't anything like that in reality.

 The Expanded Universe focuses on several of the enemies.
 The samurai crossed the multiverse to get at Baby Doll (at one point winding up in Gulf War II-era Iraq) and the Imperial Germany zombies are made from steam and machinery.